charlesLovesCpp/tightly_coupled_VLC_aided_visual_inertial_SLAM/README.md

 ---
 Authors: Chao qin from Shanghai Jiao Tong University

-Relative paper has been submitted to IEEE photonic technology letter.
+Relative two paper has been submitted to IEEE photonic technology letter and Chinese optic letter.

 ---